Josh Rojas Preview, Player Props: Mariners vs. Athletics

 Josh Rojas At The Plate

-- He has homered in 4.0% of his games this season, and 1.1% of his trips to the dish.
+- In 3.9% of his games this season, he has hit a home run, and 1.1% of his trips to the dish.

-- In 26 games this year (34.7%), Rojas has picked up an RBI, and in eight of those games (10.7%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 26 games this year (34.2%), Rojas has picked up an RBI, and in eight of those games (10.5%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.